Bill Dolan Interview Part 1

 Whitey’s debut album on Crank Records (1995)

 A meeting was arranged.
 Bill came down to Idful and listened to a few tracks.
 He agreed to play on two songs which caught his ear: “High Speed Fly-By” and “Where Peotone Meets Hodgkins On Harlem.”
-Personally, Bill was quite shy and demure, the complete antithesis of what you’d expect from a guitar slinger; but he was very easy to talk to, and he seemed to enjoy playing on our record.
-I remember—I’ll never forget it, actually—when he said to me, “I like that you guys play rock and you’re not apologetic about it—it feels pure.”
-It was a thrill to hear him play on our songs and I remember being absolutely, obnoxiously happy during the playback sessions.
+Personally, Bill was quite shy and demure, the complete antithesis of what you’d expect from a guitar slinger.
+But he was very easy to talk to, and he seemed to enjoy playing on our record.
+He said to me, “I like that you guys play rock and you’re not apologetic—it feels pure.”
+It was a thrill to hear him play our songs, and I remember being absolutely, obnoxiously happy during the playback sessions.

 When the record was finished, we began the process of booking shows, which was by far the biggest obstacle Whitey had to overcome.
 Meanwhile, I’d asked Bill if he would be down with me doing an interview and writing about him in Tail Spins Magazine, which he agreed.
 This led to us becoming friends.